Skip to content

 Inspired by solidarity for the protection of water and resistance against extraction of resources, Monnet and Nina create an installation of trees, water, and copper instruments.
 Nigamon and tunai mean “song” in the Anishinaabemowin and Inga languages.
 Using their voices, their breath, and their bodies, they weave a performed ritual with audio documentary.

-Sage will be burned before each performance on stage and in the hall (smudging).
+Sage will be burned before each performance on stage (smudging).

 Post-show talk with Émilie Monnet, Waira Nina and Ritó Natálio (in English) on 17 Nov.